commercialhaskell/stack/doc/architecture.md

 When running a build, we know which packages we want installed (inventively called "wanteds"), which packages are available to install, and which are already installed.
-In plan construction, we put them information together to decide which packages must be built.
+In plan construction, we put their information together to decide which packages must be built.
 The code in Stack.Build.ConstructPlan is authoritative on this and should be consulted.
 The basic idea though is: